msupply-foundation/conforma-server/documentation/Database-Schema-Review-And-Consolidation.md

 `Available` -> can be assigned by assigner

-`Assigned` -> review is assigned to a user and can be started
+`Assigned` -> review is assigned to the user who can start their review

-`NOTE`

-For MVP, only level 1 reviewer can be assigned to sections (vs self assignment of review) level 1 can also be configured to self assigned, in this case they will need to be configured to review all sections.
-Level > 1 can only be self-assigned currently.
-If user is Final decision maker (can only be level 1) the self-assignment will apply for all sections.
+Some rules apply for Assignment:
+- `is_self_assignable` means that the user can assign himself (after checking `available_sections`)
+- `is_final_decision` is always Self-assignable
+- Consolidation and one level in review also consider all sections should be assigned to same reviewer
 ##### Other fields (that are not straight away self explanatory)

 `assigner_id` -> null until assigned, assigner id when assigned be assigner, otherwise reviewer_id when self assigned